Busha

 Busha (Буша) is a village situated in Podolia region in Ukraine, on the junction of the Murafa and Bushanka Rivers in Mohyliv-Podilskyi Raion in Vinnytsia Oblast, near the Moldovan border.

 It got the status of a city in the early 17th century.
 In 1629 there were 2000 people living in this city.

 History

 Busha is known in history because of the Peace of Busza that was signed in this village between the Polish-Lithuanian Commonwealth and the Ottoman Empire on September 23, 1617.
 During the mid-17th century, the city, situated in Bracław Voivodeship of the Polish-Lithuanian Commonwealth, was also the site of several battles between Poles and Ukrainian Cossacks.

 The fortress

 In the second half of the 17th century, a big fortress with 6 towers, belonging to an administrative and military unit of the Ukrainian Cossack state named Bratslav regiment, was built in the centre of the village.

-During the Crossack-Polish War (1648–1657) the castle was attacked several times by the Polish army.
+During the Cossack-Polish War (1648–1657) the castle was attacked several times by the Polish army.
 In 1654 the castle couldn't hold its ground anymore and was destroyed completely.

 The only thing left is one tower that adumbrates the strengths which the city had once.